ottopaulsen/MMM-Tibber/README.md

     position: 'bottom_center',
     config: {
         tibberToken: '<find your token from tibber.com>'
-    }
+        homeId: '<see below how to find your home id>' }
 },
 ```

 Of course, you need a [Tibber](https://tibber.com/) account to use this module.
 Your access token (`tibberToken`) can be found in the [developer pages](https://developer.tibber.com/settings/accesstoken).

+Your homeId can be found by running `node get-homes.js <tibberToken>`, or you can find it using the API explorer, following the link above.
+If you use the script (`get-homes.js`), pick the `id` from the correct home in the result data.

 If you have more than one Tibber subscription (for example several houses), you must use the houseNumber config variable to set correct house number.
 You can turn on logging (`logging: true`) and watch the output from the node_helper in the terminal window to check the address of the configured house.